Stanford Partnership with DOE and SLAC

 Stanford University Vice Provost and Dean of Research

-Stanford University Senior Associate Vice President for Finance (retired); Chair, Business, Technology, Audit & Compliance Committee
+Stanford University Senior Associate Vice President for Finance (retired); Co-Chair, Business, Technology, Audit & Compliance Committee

-Stanford University Associate Vice Provost; Environmental Health and Safety (retired); Chair, Operations Committee
+Stanford University Associate Vice Provost for Environmental Health & Safety; Chair, Operations Committee

 Stanford University Vice President of Human Resources; Chair, Human Resources and Communications Committee